cubexch/gitbook/implied-matching.md

 - **The price given for the ETH/BTC trade is the same as the first trade**, since the characteristics of the trade are identical.
-- The base and quote lots transacted are different, since the application of the Floated Asset Balance allows the aggressor to receive the same amount of ETH in the ETH/USDC market while spending one fewer lot of BTC in the BTC/USDC market.
+- The base and quote lots transacted are different, since the rebate allows the aggressor to receive the same amount of ETH in the ETH/USDC market while spending one fewer lot of BTC in the BTC/USDC market.
-- The quote/base ratio is exactly 50,578,
-which happens to look the same as the rounded theoretical price (50,578.03 => 50,578), but this is a coincidence.
+- The quote/base ratio in this example is exactly 50,578, which happens to look the same as the rounded implied price (50,578.03 => 50,578), but this is a coincidence.